-What Do I Need To Know When Starting a Business?
+What You Need To Know When Starting a Business (2021 Update)

 Starting a business is very exciting and most people place a lot of emphasis on designing their brand, logo, website and product.
 However, the legal implication of operating your own business is often overlooked.
 Whatever the reason, my experience is that most people either: